nicoaugereau/AlexaAWSLambdaJeedom/README.md

 This repository allows you to control home automation objects with Alexa (Freebox Devialet, Echo, Dot, Alexa for iPhone or Android) with AWS Lambda and Jeedom installed on a raspberry.
 You can ask for object (light, door, wallplug, shutter, curtain, window) in a room or ask for a scenario id.

-This skill is design for French language.
+This skill is design for French and English languages.
+But it is possible to add many others.

 **Prerequisites**
 -------------